 Wali Ejaz Nekokara

-The writer is a student of BS political science at QAU.
+The writer is a student of the School of Politics and International relations at QAU.

 Disclaimer: Views expressed in this article are those of the author and Balochistan Voices not necessarily agrees with them.